bact/spdx-3-model/model/Dataset/Properties/dataPreprocessing.md

 ## Summary

-Describes the preprocessing steps that were applied to the raw data.
+Describes the preprocessing steps that were applied to the input data.

 ## Description

-A free-form text that describes the various preprocessing steps that were applied to the raw data.
+A free-form text that describes the various preprocessing steps that were applied to the input data.

 Examples include standardization, normalization, deduplication, tokenization, and removal of tokens.